gabrielecirulli/voter/README.md

 ## Development
 ### Running the coffeescript code
-If you decide to make changes to the CoffeeScript source, you may run it with the following command:
+If you decide to make changes to the CoffeeScript source, first run `npm install` to install development dependencies, then you may run it with the following command:
 ```bash
 $ ./development.sh
 ```